DataDog/documentation/content/en/database_monitoring/setup_mongodb/mongodbatlas.md

 For a non-sharded (replica set) cluster with the SRV connection string `mongodb+srv://XXXXX.XXX.mongodb.net/`:

-Use the `dig` command in Linux to resolve the SRV connection string:
+Use `dig` in Linux to resolve the SRV connection string:

 {{< code-block lang="shell" >}}
 dig +short SRV _mongodb._tcp.XXXXX.XXX.mongodb.net